The old adage “don’t reinvent the wheel” applies to a variety of situations—including building storyboards.

 Imagine you’re explaining a complicated aspect of your job to a friend.
 You attempt to break it down into easy-to-understand elements, but soon you realize your friend is giving you the thousand-yard stare—you’ve lost them.

-We explain what a storyboard is in more detail here, but for now, let’s move onto some of the best storyboarding templates you can use for your own projects.
+We explain what a storyboard is in more detail in this guide, but for now, let’s move onto some of the best storyboarding templates you can use for your own projects.

 The best free storyboard templates